NBA Players

 LeBron James is, without a doubt, one of the best NBA players in history, and all the attention/awards he’s received show this.
 With LeBron James’ net worth at a whopping $1.2 Billion, he’s also one of the highest-paid athletes in the world.

-However, his influence on the game of basketball has made him a legend among an entire generation of players and fans.
+However, his influence on basketball has made him a legend among an entire generation of players and fans.
 LeBron is much more than just “King James.”
 He’s a cultural icon and a national hero.
 He’s even a celebrity outside of basketball.

 Still, none of this would have been possible if LeBron hadn’t taken on the responsibility to improve himself and evolve as a player and person throughout his illustrious career.
 He’s a real inspiration for any aspiring athlete, proving that you can overcome any obstacle that life throws at you with hard work and dedication.